-(corresponding to no buttressing), which triggers ice thinning and grounding-line retreat.
-The grounding line rapidly retreats past the overdeepening towards a steady state on the upstream prograde slope, a total retreat of about 678 km for T1.B.
+ing line rapidly retreats past the overdeepening towards a steady state on the upstream prograde slope, a total retreat of about 678 km for T1.B.
 In T1.C, the grounding line also undergoes rapid retreat to a steady state on the prograde slope, moving almost 684 km.
-Looking 350 closely near the grounding line of the T1 results in Fig. 7 (solid curves, bottom panels), we see the same peak in N and points of inflection in h , u , and N that we saw in the steady-state solutions on the linear bed.
+Looking closely near the grounding line of the T1 results in Fig. 7 (solid curves, bottom panels), we see the same peak in N and points of inflection in h , u , and N that we saw in the steady-state solutions for the linear bed.
 This peak in N persists throughout the retreat over the prograde and reverse bed slopes.
-This suggests that the relationships between these variables discussed above in relation to the steady-state results also apply on this more complex bed topography and during retreat.
+This suggests that the relationships between these variables discussed above in relation to the steady-state results also apply to this more complex bed topography and during retreat.
 Next we compare this coupled evolution with the evolution of an uncoupled model that uses a static effective pressure profile.

-355 Figure 7 and the dashed curves in Figure 6a show results from T2.B and T2.C, where the effective pressure profiles are held static throughout the simulations at their initial values, derived from the coupled solution that provided the initial steady-state conditions.
-Under these conditions the grounding line, instead of retreating past the overdeepening, has only moves a relatively small distance upstream of its initial position.
-In the first fifty years of the simulations, the grounding line in T2.B moves approximately 12 km upstream of its starting position (Fig. 7a).
-In T2.C, the grounding line retreats only around 10 km in this 360 fifty year period (note however that it does not approach a steady state until later in the simulation).
-This minimal retreat is in stark contrast to the coupled experiments (T1), which exhibit faster and larger magnitude grounding-line retreat.
+Figure 7 and the dashed curves in Fig. 6a show results from T2.B and T2.C, where the effective pressure profiles are held static throughout the simulations at their initial values, derived from the coupled solution that provided the initial steady-state conditions.
+Under these conditions the grounding line, instead of retreating past the overdeepening, only moves a relatively small distance upstream of its initial position.
+In the first 50 years of the simulations, the grounding line in T2.B moves approximately 12 km upstream of its starting position (Fig. 7a).
+In T2.C, the grounding line retreats only around 10 km in this 50-year period (note however that it does not approach a steady state until later in the simulation).
+This minimal retreat is in stark contrast to the coupled experiments (T1), which exhibit faster and larger-magnitude grounding-line retreat.